manasi-2408/Student_Performance_Analysis/README.md

 ## 📌 Conclusion

-This project demonstrates an end-to-end data analysis workflow — from data cleaning and exploration to visualization and reporting.
-The insights highlight the importance of academic preparation and socioeconomic factors in student performance and support data-driven decision-making in education.
+This project demonstrates an **end-to-end data analysis workflow** — from data cleaning and exploratory analysis to visualization and reporting.
+The insights help understand **customer behavior, pricing strategies, and product positioning** in the cosmetics industry, supporting data-driven decision-making.

 ---

-⭐ *If you found this project useful, feel free to star the repository.*
+⭐ **If you found this project useful, feel free to star the repository.**

 ---

-### 👩‍💻 Author
+## 👩‍💻 Author

 **Manasi**
 GitHub: [https://github.com/manasi-2408](https://github.com/manasi-2408)
-student_analysis